mnsdojo/mlw/README.md

-# MWL (Multi-Language Watcher)
+# MLW (Multi-Language Watcher)

-MWL is a flexible command-line tool that monitors files for changes and automatically restarts scripts, regardless of the language.
+MLW is a flexible command-line tool that monitors files for changes and automatically restarts scripts, regardless of the language.
 It is highly customizable and supports multiple file types and configurations.

 ## Features